Fourth Wing: Plot summary

-The annual Squad Battle arrives, cadets compete to take valuable items from others.
-Violet's team captures General Sorrengail's map of military outposts, allowing them to monitor the front lines.
-While flying to a military base called Montserrat, Violet and Xaden find they can communicate telepathically through their dragons.
-They face an attack from gryphon fliers from Poromiel.
-Later, during a capture the flag game, Violet uses her dragon Andarna to freeze time, saving Liam from an attack by Jack, and manifests the rare and powerful signet to wield lightning, which she uses to cause a landslide which seemingly kills Jack.
-That night, Violet and Xaden become intimate, but she tells him she needs emotional connection to continue their physical relationship.
-She starts asking him personal questions, including why he and his cousin Bodhi were out after curfew.
-Xaden shares they were at a nearby military base but doesn’t explain further.
+Violet and Xaden find they can communicate telepathically through their dragons.
+Later, during a capture-the-flag game, Violet uses Andarna to freeze time, saving Liam from Jack, and manifests the rare and powerful signet to wield lightning, which she uses to cause a landslide which seemingly kills Jack.
+That night, Violet and Xaden have sex.
+She asks why he and his cousin Bodhi were out after curfew.
+Xaden shares they were at a nearby military base but does not explain further.

-Reunification Day is celebrated to mark the victory over rebels.
-Violet seeks out Xaden, who is grieving for his father, and they express their mutual attraction, culminating in intimacy.
-Their moment is interrupted by news of the final round of War Games.
-They lead a group of marked ones at an outpost outside the wards in Athebyne, where they encounter gryphon fliers.
+In the final round of the college War Games, Xaden leads a group of marked ones to an outpost in Athebyne, where they encounter gryphon fliers.
 Violet learns that Xaden has been secretly supplying weapons to them.
-Although hurt by this betrayal, Xaden reveals that Poromiel is under attack by venins, evil creatures thought to be mythical, and that the leaders of Navarre are hiding this truth.
-They arrived at the outpost but find it deserted.
-A nearby village is attacked by venin and wyvern and they realise they've been lead into a trap by Colonel Aetos, who found out about their trips to Athebyne through Dain using his signet on Violet without her knowing.
+Xaden reveals that Poromiel is under attack by the venin, creatures thought to be mythical.
+The leaders of Navarre are concealing this from their people.
+They arrive at the outpost but find it deserted.
+A nearby village is attacked by venin, and they realize they have been led into a trap by Colonel Aetos, who found out about their trips to Athebyne through Dain using his signet on Violet without her knowing.

-Despite the danger, Violet and her crew decide to help the gryphon fliers against the venin attack.
-Liam's dragon is killed, and he dies in Violet's arms, since riders will die if their bonded dragons do.
+Despite the danger, Violet and her crew help the gryphon fliers against the venin attack.
+Liam and his dragon are killed.
 Using her lightning powers, Violet defeats the last venin and briefly stops time with energy from Andarna, but she becomes seriously injured.
 Xaden and the survivors seek safety in Aretia, an abandoned city.
-After three days, Violet wakes up, and Xaden vows to earn her trust, though she remains cautious.
-She is shocked to find her brother Brennan alive and part of the revolution, having used his mending signet to heal Violet's injuries.
+After three days, Violet wakes up, and Xaden vows to earn back her trust.